jake-greygoose/GW2-RoundTimer/README.md

 ## TODO
 - Keybind hide / show
 - Add a movable / resizable window
-- Add configigurable options for:
+- Add configurable options for:
   - Hide / fade in combat
   - Which map to enable for
   - toggle colours